hilbix/tino/howto/foreman.md

 >
 > If you ask me, the makers of Foreman should state the most obvious things and define how to do it portably and properly the right way.

 I am just at the beginning.
 Foreman is installed.
-And give a login prompt.
+And gives a login prompt.
 And that's all.
 And **I do not have any clue what comes next**.

 > Perhaps will be continued in case I find the time, solution and mood.